rmkubik/rk-ssg/README.md

 To do a test build:

-- `npm run build:clean` to remove all previously built files
+- `npm run build:example:clean` to remove all previously built files
-- `npm run build:example` to generate a build of the example project in the `dist` folder
+- `npm run build:example` to generate a build of the example project in the `example-dist` folder
-- `npm run build:serve` will run a dev server that auto-rebuilds and hot-reloads site files as you work on them
+- `npm run build:example:serve` will run a dev server that auto-rebuilds and hot-reloads site files as you work on them

+### Building

+- Run `npm npm build` to create a bundled version of this project in the `dist` folder using `esbuild`

+### Publishing

+- Update the package version in `package.json`
+- Run `npm publish` to publish a new version
+  - You do not need to build the project first.
+The project will create a new build in its prepublish step.

 ## Architecture